 Whether you’re aiming to become more productive or you just want to get to know yourself better, a self journal is a great way to build self-reflection into your daily routine.
 A self journal is like the journal you had in middle school, but on steroids.
 It can help you set goals for your life and track your progress and your growth as you move through your day-to-day.
 It’s also a great way to sit back and reflect on what you love about your life — and how you can change the things you don’t.
+There are endless ways to start self journaling, but a guided journal is often the best way to kick your new habit into high gear.
+Whether you’re a super creative person or you skew analytical, there’s a self-journal out there for you.

 01 of 07